Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "recentComments","object","An object mapping comment full ID36s (`t1_` prefixed) to a bit information about the user's recent comments in the subreddit.

-   The order of the keys in this mapping is significant.
+   The order of the keys in this mapping appears to be insignificant.
+The UI will sort by the `date` field before display.

+   The information in this field is associated with the 'Recent Comments:' section in the UI.

    Sub-object fields: